JulienneJulien/Note-Taker-Express.Js/README.md

 ## Installation
 ***Please install the package locally to your working project directory.***
-- On your preferred code editor, use the command line to run `npm install`
+- On your preferred code editor, use the command line to run `npm install express`
 - If there is a package.json file in the directory in which npm install is run, npm installs the latest version of the package that satisfies the semantic versioning rule declared in package.json.
 - If there is no package.json file, the latest version of the package is installed.

 ## Usage
 ***Please ensure you have followed above steps to install package first!***
 - Access/create the **server.js** file inside your working directory project folder.
+Copy and paste the code below within your accessed/created **server.js** file to run the application `node server.js`
--  Copy and paste the code below within your accessed/created **server.js** file.
+- Once the **Note Taker** is opened, select the *get started* link to be brought to the notes page.
-`node server.js`
+`A note can be created by adding a title, and a description, then clicking the save button to save the note, or by deleting the note by clicking the trash icon.`

-- Observe the result in the terminal.
-See the images and video below for demo.
+***See the images and video below for demo.***

 IMAGES/DEMO VIDEO GOES HERE